 Indeed, Wednesday's housing statistics from DataQuick probably don't reflect the recent jump in interest rates because properties that closed in July had been in escrow for a month or so, when rates were still at or near their lowest levels.
 More telling, Gibson and others said, would be the monthly figures for August home sales.

 In July, though, prices in all categories of homes in Southern California showed strong gains.

 Existing single-family homes rose 21% from a year earlier to $336,000, and new homes climbed 14% to $378,000.
 Existing condominiums posted the largest increase, up 22% to $264,000.

 (BEGIN TEXT OF INFOBOX)

-The Southern California housing market continued its upward spiral in September, pushed by higher demand and tight supply.
+The Southern California housing market continued its upward trend in July, especially in the Inland Empire.